A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

 \begin{remark} In the case of basis functions that are not always positive in the element, auxiliary positive functions need to be interpolated solely for the purpose of support detection.
 For quadrilateral elements of any order, such auxiliary interpolation is required only for basis functions of opposite corner nodes. \end{remark}

-\begin{remark} Note that in algorithm \ref{alg:RB_scheme} no interpolation is performed to compute the multiplier basis functions, since they are already available on the slave element.
-Due to the interpolation error introduced in $M$, if we directly apply algorithm \ref{alg:RB_scheme} to a conforming interface, $D$ and $M$ will not exactly coincide, hence $E\neq I$. \end{remark}
+\begin{remark} Notice that in Algorithm \ref{alg:RB_scheme} no interpolation is performed to compute the multiplier basis functions, since they are already available on the slave element.
+Due to the interpolation error introduced in $S$, if we directly apply Algorithm \ref{alg:RB_scheme} to a conforming interface, $D$ and $S$ could not exactly coincide, hence $E\neq I$, with $I$ the identity matrix.
+Anyway, this observation has no practical implications, since in the conforming case the mortar algorithm is not needed. \end{remark}